-In any cleansing process, there is ‘out with the old and in with the new.’
-When we do the spiritual work of healing our souls in hope that we will one day find the Oneness, shiny new parts of our personality wake up and dusty old bits are released.
+In any cleansing process, there is “out with the old and in with the new”.
+When we do the spiritual work of healing our souls in hope that we will one day find the Oneness, shiny new parts of our personality wake up and we release the old dusty old bits.
 Expansion happens, excitement builds and, sure as shooting, new challenges arrive.
 But by now we have figured out that even unavoidable hardships help scoot us along toward greater harmony.

-In the big master plan, which is also called the Plan of Salvation, Earth is meant to change over time, eventually turning into a welcoming abode of light and unity.
+There is a big master plan, which is called the Plan of Salvation.
+In this plan, Earth is meant to change over time, eventually turning into a welcoming abode of light and unity.
 Kumbaya.
 But this isn’t a process that happens only on the surface.
 It must come about by way of the transformation of its inhabitants.
-And the consciousness of sentient beings can only be transformed through the laborious work of self-confrontation and purification.
+And the consciousness of sentient beings can only transform through the laborious work of self-confrontation and purification.
 We must find a way to connect with our remote inner levels of reality that have been cordoned off and exiled.

-As this transformation happens on Earth, those who won’t do the work of growth and development will create a new abode for themselves where the conditions are more like what we have now on Earth.
+As this transformation happens on Earth, those who won’t do the work of growth and development will create a new abode for themselves.
+There, the conditions are more like what we have now on Earth.
 We can already see how conditions are improving for the intrepid souls who have been making an effort.

 Following the teachings of this particular spiritual path, in fact, is one way to make potent changes in the shortest amount of time.
 A person can accomplish in a single lifetime what would take the average bear many incarnations.
 Not coincidentally, many people following this path can attest to having a strong sense of being reborn within this very lifetime.

 To assist us on our passage, let’s drill down further in looking at the greatest trap that humanity, with our oh-so-big brains, often get caught in: duality.
 This imprisonment stems from our fear and pain and suffering; it ensnarls the mass mind, which then creates conditions that express its bipolar bent.
-In our evolutionary journey to find the Oneness, we need to penetrate the illusion of a dualistic world, which is perhaps the toughest nut to crack.
+In our evolutionary journey to find the Oneness, we need to penetrate the illusion of a dualistic world.
+And this is perhaps the toughest nut to crack.

-To our way of seeing things, we have been put into a world that is an objective, fixed place; everything is ready-made.
+To our way of seeing things, we live in a world that is an objective, fixed place; everything is ready-made.
 It would seem that our state of consciousness has no bearing on our surrounding conditions or natural laws.
 Submitting to this version of reality, false though it may be, seems to make the most sense.
 It’s realistic.
 It’s sane.
 Let’s just accept this and move on.

 With this new awareness, we know—in our gut, not just in our head—that there is only good, only meaning, and nothing to fear.
 There exists an eternal life of peace and joy where there is no more pain.
 In this understanding of ultimate reality is the realization that we create the conditions of our environment.
 Knowing this is not a burden; it liberates us and makes us feel safe.

 But also by knowing this, it may be tempting to skip over all this grappling with duality.
 Let’s just go straight to the good stuff.
 This type of thinking comes from a childish desire to be king of the hill, even if we have to cheat our way to the top.
-But we delude ourselves when we think that any stage can be avoided, especially those that involve temporary suffering.
+But we delude ourselves when we think we can avoid any stage, especially those that involve temporary suffering.

 So there’s a bit of a paradox here.
 If we get a taste of ultimate reality but we got it by cheating, we’ll be in more unreality than if we hadn’t tasted it at all and settled for the conditions of the dualistic illusion.
-Yet, when we fully accept the limited life conditions of a dualistic world and deal with them honestly and constructively, like a mature person, our mind will organically start to see versions of a greater reality that were invisible before.
+Yet it’s different when we fully accept the limited life conditions of a dualistic world and deal with them honestly and constructively.
+Like a mature person, our mind will organically start to see versions of a greater reality that were invisible before.
 For this maturing to happen, we’re going to need to do some serious soul-searching work, the way we do on this path.

-When we do this inner work and begin to make some progress, many changes come about in our attitude and intentions, in our feelings and opinions.
+When we do this inner work and begin to make some progress, many changes come about.
+They happen in our attitude and intentions, and in our feelings and opinions.
 Eventually, our whole worldview shifts and we perceive a change in reality.
 Let’s say we start by feeling a victim of circumstances, and that others are doing us some great wrong.
 We think we have no recourse to change anything unless someone else changes their behavior or attitude towards us.
 Sound at all familiar?

 So in this situation, we begin with a firm conviction, and everything we witness bears out our conviction.
 The more we’re convinced of this, the more proof we can collect to show the accuracy of our convictions.
 So there.
 What we don’t see is that we’re ensconced in a vicious circle whose self-perpetuating laws warp our view of what’s really going on.
 Trapped like this, our minds are like pretzels.

-The only way out is, with as much good will as we can muster, to open our minds and let go just a little, temporarily releasing our stranglehold on our convictions.
+The only way out is, with as much good will as we can muster, to open our minds.
+We must let go just a little, temporarily releasing our stranglehold on our convictions.
 Then we can begin to see new aspects we could never see before.
 Maybe we’ll recognize the way we actively contributed to the drama, cleverly putting all the blame on the other person.
 We might even see our deliberate intention to create a nightmare.
 Seeing this will instantly shift our perspective.

 Careful now, that doesn’t mean we heap the burden of guilt on our own head and turn the former villain into this moment’s victim.
 But chances are, if we keep our cool, we’ll now see how we’ve mutually affected one another.
 And doesn’t that open up some new vistas.
 No one gets off smelling like a rose because everyone has some skin in the game—there’s healing here for everyone.

 When we’re snagged on duality, we have tunnel vision that creates inaccuracy due to the fact we leave stuff out.
 Since some elements are missing, the total picture is in distortion.
-Our view isn’t necessarily untrue in and of itself, but it is false because essential elements have been excluded.
+Our view isn’t necessarily untrue in and of itself.
+But it is false because we are excluding essential elements.
 Always, always, always, it’s our responsibility to search and grope and extend the limits of our vision.
 If we’re not in harmony, we still don’t have all the truth.

 There’s also pain and strain under which we’re all hoping to find a sliver of light.
 Whether we know it or not, our greatest longing is to find the deeper level of truth—that’s the silver lining.
-Awareness of this other level of consciousness fills our heart with joy, knowing we have the potential to wake up to that reality and, at some point on our evolutionary journey, live there fulltime.
+Awareness of this other level of consciousness fills our heart with joy, knowing we have the potential to wake up to that reality.
+And, at some point on our evolutionary journey, we get to live there fulltime.
 This ain’t Hotel California, after all.

-Practical day-in-day-out matters express our subtle spiritual attitudes, and to skip over them thinking they are irrelevant is to create further separation—the duality of our practical lives versus spirituality.
+Practical day-in-day-out matters express our subtle spiritual attitudes.
+To skip over them thinking they are irrelevant is to create further separation—the duality of our practical lives versus spirituality.
 This easily leads to a delusionary spirituality that’s not grounded in the Now.
 That’s why people find this path so utterly practical.
 It’s not just compatible with our daily life, but it folds in every discovery and expression, including our seemingly anti-spiritual attitudes.

 Let’s drop some more and get more specific about attaining a level of consciousness that’s decoupled from duality.
 For starters, we need to realize that pain and fear are like white on the rice of duality.
 They’re so ingrained in our reality, we don’t know anything else.
 We take them so for granted, we don’t chafe under their appearance.
 It’s like a child hardly feeling its painful conditions because it’s never known anything else.
 But if we’re going to change our conditions, we must feel them to be so undesirable we’re willing to make the effort.
 What’s more, we have to have an inkling that there are other possibilities.

-When we remain tied up in duality, we fear what’s undesirable and strain away from it, hoping to land in the lap of the desirable.
-The straining produces anxiety, which hurts.
+When we remain tied up in duality, we fear what’s undesirable and strain away from it.
+We’re basically hoping to land in the lap of the desirable.
+But the straining produces anxiety, which hurts.
 We’ll need to make some initial progress in our purification work before we can even become conscious of this.

-If the mind gets hooked on trying to run from the pain and fear of the dualistic state, straining to get away from an undesirable alternative, it would only make sense that what we need to let go of is the straining.
-But really, who wants to hear that we shouldn’t wish for happiness as opposed to suffering?
+What happens is that our mind fixates on running from the pain and fear of the dualistic state.
+It strains to get away from an undesirable alternative.
+So it only makes sense that what we need to let go of is the straining.
+But really, who doesn’t wish for happiness as opposed to suffering?
 Who doesn’t want life over death?
 Who wouldn’t push for health instead of sickness?
 We’d hardly be human if we had no desire for happiness, life and health.